bgardner/powder-studio/readme.txt

 == Description ==

 Powder Studio, a fork of the original (and simplified) Powder theme, embraces the limitless potential of block-based design.
 Its signature approach—inspired by the brilliant color palettes of Tailwind CSS—transcends conventional standards and provides an innovative, engaging, and imaginative canvas where creativity knows no bounds.
-With its extensive library of wireframe patterns, style variations, and versatile templates, Powder Studio transforms how WordPress websites are built.
+With its extensive library of wireframe patterns, style variations, and templates, Powder Studio revolutionizes how WordPress websites are made.

 = 0.9.2 =